Racism in Ukraine: Latest developments

 A report released by Amnesty International in July 2008 warned of an "alarming rise" in racist attacks in Ukraine.
 According to the report, more than 60 people were targeted in racist violence in 2007, six of them killed; More than 30 people were victims of racist attacks since the beginning of 2008 and at least four had been killed at the time of the report.
 Rights advocates are puzzled by the rise in hate crimes but they claim government inaction is partly to blame.
 They also claim the government aggravates the problem by denying that racism is growing and only acknowledging isolated incidents.
 Rights groups claim Ukrainian hate groups are inspired by their counterparts in Russia.
 Russian skinheads help the local groups, they say, sharing tips and video clips on how to attack and torture their victims and how to safely leave the crime scene.
 According to the European Commission against Racism and Intolerance (in February 2012) since 2008 "progress has been made in a number of fields".

-In the 2022 Russian invasion of Ukraine, the far right Azov Battalion who fought on the Ukraine side allegedly greasing their bullets with pig fats in attempt to provoke the Chechens Muslim fighters in the rank of Russian side, particularly the Kadyrovites paramilitary group.
-Additionally, reports and online footage surfaced of African and Indian students who were attempting to escape the conflict being denied entry onto trains and through the Poland border, with white Ukrainian children, women, and men taking their spots.
-Reports also claimed that internet users in Ukraine provided the students false information so that they mistakingly present themselves as Russian soldiers and risk death.
+In the 2022 Russian invasion of Ukraine, reports and online footage surfaced of African and Indian students who were attempting to escape the conflict being denied entry onto trains and through the Poland border, with white Ukrainian children, women, and men taking their spots.
+Reports also claimed that Internet users in Ukraine provided the students false information so that they mistakenly present themselves as Russian soldiers and risk death.
 South African and Nigerian officials commented on these reports condemning the treatment of Africans.
-The UN also condemned the treatment of African and Indian Ukrainians.
+The UN also condemned the treatment of African and Indians fleeing Ukrainian.